ckeller22/WGU-Term-Tracker/README.md

 # Mobile Appilcation Development - WGU 196
 Android application intended to allow WGU students to plan their terms and course selections.
 Allows the user to take notes for courses and schedule alerts for assessments.
 Utilizes a SQLite database to hold term, course, and assessment information, as well as optional course notes.
+The application also implements material design.

 ## Main Functionalities
 - Provide an overview of a students current/planned term and/or courses.